 And despite popular belief, you actually can wear denim (or chambray) on denim and look pretty sharp.
 The key is to either choose the same colour of denim for both pieces to create a monochrome denim look, or make it more interesting by mixing two pieces of different shades of denim to create a contrast between the same textures; in this case, a lighter top and somewhat darker, distressed bottom will do the trick.
 I love the simplicity of this look, yet also how chic and sophisticated it is.
 Want to elevate this look?
 Accessories!!!
 You could break up the outfit by adding a belt, a hat or with a pair of animal print shoes or scarf.
 Bright colour accents, such as, a red scarf or a handbag, yellow or orange sneakers, and so on, will help to refresh such a look and add a touch of playfulness.
 Add some gorgeous neck jewellery and chunky bracelets to amp up the atmosphere of femininity of the entire look.

 Fashion blogs would often qualify plaid shirts as “cold weather pieces”, most appropriate for fall and winter.
 But I am not a fashion blogger, I live in the tropics where hot weather is the norm, and I don’t adhere to rigid fashion rules anyways, so I’m all for wearing plaid button-downs all year round, with all kinds of bottoms and for all kinds of settings.
-Whether paired with a pair of jeans or shorts for a casual look or leather bottoms for a more daring and sexy look is a guaranteed hit at all times.
+Whether paired with a pair of jeans or shorts for a casual look or leather bottoms for a more daring and sexy look, a plaid shirt is a guaranteed hit at all times.

 Grab a traditional tartan plaid top and pair with your skinny pants for a casual chic look.
 You can even reach for a pair of trousers with a slight texture or pattern!
 For the office or after-work drinks, tuck a plaid button-down into a pencil skirt and finish it off with a pair of heeled sandals or classic pumps.
 If you really want to turn heads at your next holiday party, pair your plaid shirt with a full or sequin midi skirt.
 And for a fashion forward look, why not go for a brightly coloured plaid shirt and tuck it into a full skirt of the same colour.